olesyapro888/Plan_My_Trip_App_Pandas_API/README.md

 PlanMyTrip app was created to recommend ideal hotels based on clients' weather preferences.
 The project tasks are:
  - Using API skills to retrieve the current weather description for each city.
+    a) Collect data from JSON parsed data from the API request and analyze weather data across cities worldwide using NumPy, Pandas.
+    b) Exploratory Analysis with the correlation and Scatter plots of the weather data.
+    c) Create a series of heatmaps using the Google Maps and Places API.
  - Identifying potential travel destinations and nearby hotel by making input statements to filter the data for their weather preferences.
  - Creating a travel itinerary from the list of potential travel destinations.
 After, creating a travel route between the four cities as well as a marker layer map by using the Google Maps Directions API.